Abidat/abidat_robot_control/README.md

 To test if the node is publishing and subscribing correctly you can run this command:

-    rostest officerobot basic_function_test.launch
+    rostest abidat_robot_control basic_function_test.launch

 #  Teleoperation Node

 Teleoperation node is used to remotely control the robot by using a regular keyboard or a controller (currently the node parameters - in param/tele_op.yaml file - are set for PS3 Controller.
 The node works also with different controllers, but parameters need to be adjusted).

+## Dependencies

+In order to compile this node you need the C-library "ncurses" for Linux.

 ## Parameters

-    keyboard_enable: <bool>
-Enables or disables the ability to use a keyboard to control the robot.

     linear_keyboard_speed: <velocity>
 Sets a fix velocity for linear movement for keyboard input.
 Use floats between 0 and 1.

+    angular_keyboard_speed: <velocity>
+sets a fix velocity for linear movement for keyboard input.
+Use floats between 0 and 1

     index_linear_speed_x: 1
 Position in the `int32[] buttons` vector of `Joy message`.
 At this position is received and read the linear speed of the robot for x axis.